Table of Contents

 RomWBW included driver support for the ecb-usb-fifo board.
 The driver does not support interrupts.
 It has been confirmed working on the SBC-V2 and the MKIV.
-Performance is poor compared to normal serial communication but is dependant on processor speed.
+Performance is poor compared to normal serial communication but is dependent on processor speed.
 The driver can be enabled with the following assembly customization:

 UFENABLE .SET TRUE